hherzl/playground-kfvrjkrw/markdowns/welcome.md

 ## Points of Interest

-* In this article, we're working with Entity Framework Core.
+* In this article, We're working with Entity Framework Core.
 * Entity Framework Core has in memory database.
 * We can adjust all repositories to expose specific operations, in some cases, we don't want to have GetAll, Add, Update or Delete operations.
 * Unit tests perform testing for Assemblies.